History of the Actor model: Smalltalk

 Thus the message-passing model in Smalltalk-72 was closely tied to a particular machine model and programming-language syntax that did not lend itself to concurrency.
 Also, although the system was bootstrapped on itself, the language constructs were not formally defined as objects that respond to Eval messages (see discussion below).
 This led some to believe that a new mathematical model of concurrent computation based on message passing should be simpler than Smalltalk-72.

 Subsequent versions of the Smalltalk language largely followed the path of using the virtual methods of Simula in the message-passing structure of programs.
 However Smalltalk-72 made primitives such as integers, floating point numbers, etc. into objects.
 The authors of Simula had considered making such primitives into objects but refrained largely for efficiency reasons.
-Java at first used the expedient of having both primitive and object versions of integers, floating point numbers, etc. The C# programming language (and later versions of Java, starting with Java 1.5) adopted the less elegant solution of using boxing and unboxing, a variant of which had been used earlier in some Lisp implementations.
+Java at first used the expedient of having both primitive and object versions of integers, floating point numbers, etc. The C# programming language (and later versions of Java, starting with Java 1.5) adopted using boxing and unboxing, a variant of which had been used earlier in some Lisp implementations.

 The Smalltalk system went on to become very influential, innovating in bitmap displays, personal computing, the class browser interface, and many other ways.
 For details see Kay's The Early History of Smalltalk.
 Meanwhile, the Actor efforts at MIT remained focused on developing the science and engineering of higher level concurrency.
 (See the paper by Jean-Pierre Briot for ideas that were developed later on how to incorporate some kinds of Actor concurrency into later versions of Smalltalk.)